somagnetic/site/_posts/case-study/2018-01-13-compass-of-design.md

 title: Logo Design and Branding for Compass of Design
 study_title: Compass of Design
 project: Build the branding framework and brand identity for Compass of Design — A designer resource platform
-blurb: What started in late December of 2016 as a newsletter about Designing iwth confidence, Compass of Design started to grow past the short blurbs of confidence tips for designers. <br/><br/>We've run a long partnership with Compass of Design this past year to help culture and develop the brand that carries with it a strong solid foundation and framework for the execution of their strategy to build one of the best places for designers to congregate online.
-These designers within the community are serious about finding ways to improve their craft.
-Together, we built upon existing brand goals to solidify and amplify the brand's reach and awareness.
+blurb: What started in late December of 2016 as a newsletter about Designing with confidence, Compass of Design started to grow past the short blurbs of confidence tips for designers.
+Here's how we helped scale the project to grow beyond it's first inception
-subtitle: Logo Design, Website Branding, Product Design, Packaging Design, Custom Iconography, Hand Lettering
+branding:
+- Logo Design
+- Brand Style Guide
+- Packaging Design
+- Custom Iconography
+- Hand Lettering
+ux:
+- Information Architecture
+- Product Design
+- Application Design
+- Wireframing
+- Prototype and Mockups
 description: We worked with Compass of Design to completely design the brand experience for new designers looking to level up their skills.
 This project included digital designs, product and packaging design, with user and brand experience.
 team:
 - Darian Rosebrook
+- Juliane Bone
 role:
 - Creative Director
+- Logo Designer
 goals:
 - Create a lasting, recognizable brand
 - Generate a strong brand framework that can carry future projects and products